 Axis2 Web service and Tomcat Manager

-This exercise explains the interactions between Tomcat and Apache, then it will show you how to call and attack an Axis2 Web service.
-Using information retrieved from this attack, you will be able to gain access to the Tomcat Manager and deploy a WebShell to gain commands execution.
+This exercise explains the interactions between Tomcat and Apache, then it shows how to call and attack an Axis2 Web service.
+Using information retrieved from this attack, you will be able to gain access to the Tomcat Manager and deploy a WebShell to gain command execution.

 Introduction

-This course details the exploitation of an issue in an Axis2 Web service and how using this issue it is possible to retrieve arbitrary files.
-Then using this, we will see how an attacker can retrieve Tomcat users' file to access the Tomcat Manager and gain commands execution on the server.
+This course details the exploitation of an issue in an Axis2 Web service and how using this issue it's possible to retrieve arbitrary files.
+Then using this, we will see how an attacker can retrieve Tomcat users' file to access the Tomcat Manager and gain command execution on the server.

 Tomcat and Apache